raspberrypilearning/raspberry-pi-command/en/step_7.md

 ## More colours

-Some terminals, including the default Raspbian one, allow you to use even more colours.
+Some terminals, including the default Raspberry Pi OS one, allow you to use even more colours.

 --- task ---
 You can choose from 256 different colours numbered from 0 (black) to 255 (white).